 We developed Yohaku Art Collective using the Expressive Arts methodology.
-The artistic process was at the centre of every step we took in exploring and shaping our business and our collaboration.
+The artistic process was at the centre of every step we took in exploring and shaping our business and collaboration.

 From Expressive Arts students to entrepreneurs